jay-framework/jay/packages/runtime/runtime/docs/runtime.md

 # Runtime Implementation

+> note: this is an "how it works doc"

 While in Jay the Jay compiler generates the code for `JayElement` from `jay-html` files, the below explains how to code Jay elements directly.
 In most cases, it is not to be coded directly.